Financing your education

 If you intend to complete the Master of Chemical Sciences degree as a working professional, you may be able to take advantage of tuition reimbursement benefits offered by your employer.
 If you are a full-time Penn employee, learn more about Penn's tuition benefits on Penn’s Human Resources website.

 International student financial information

 Penn’s International Student and Scholar Services provide immigration expertise and assistance to the Penn community.
 Visit these pages on the International Student and Scholar website to get more information on employment options for international students:

 - On-campus employment: Learn more about the rules for employment at Penn for F-1 and J-1 visas

 - Curricular Practical Training: Get information on gaining Curricular Practical Training (CPT)—alternate work-study and internship opportunities offered by sponsoring employers through cooperative agreements with Penn.
-Students interested in this option must schedule an appointment with Master of Chemical Sciences associate director, Dr. Ana-Rita Mayol, to obtain necessary academic authorization.
+Students interested in this option must schedule an appointment with the Master of Chemical Sciences department to obtain the necessary academic authorization.